boltlabs-inc/zeekoe/README.md

 cargo build --features "allow_explicit_certificate_trust"
 ```

-## Running the zkchannel merchant server and customer client
+## Running the zkchannel merchant and customer

 The customer authenticates the merchant using a TLS certificate, which must be generated.
 For
 development and testing purposes, the certificate and private key can be generated using a provided